 - Enjoy a fast WiFi connection: You’ll get complimentary in-room premium WiFi so you can stay connected without slowing down.

-- Get ready for Elite Night Credits: Starting in 2019, cardholders will get 15 Elite Night Credits per year, which will count towards upgrading your Marriott member status.
+- Use your Elite Night Credits: Cardholders will get 15 Elite Night Credits per year, which will count towards upgrading your Marriott member status.